-If you are looking for ideas and inspiration to drive your DHB’s WHHD planning take a look at some of the suggestions below as a way to kick start your thinking:
+If you are looking for ideas and inspiration to drive your DHB’s WHHD planning for 5 May 2015 take a look at some of the suggestions below as a way to kick start your thinking:

 - Hold a ward competition to promote good hand hygiene practice – E.g. the ward with the most correct moments collected by a gold auditor during a ten minute period wins a team morning tea/lunch/supper.

 - Design a hand hygiene poster – the winning poster could then be professionally designed and used within your DHB.

 - Use the UK National Patient Safety Agency Wi-Five online game – the person with the highest score wins a prize.
 See the five moments game on the Testing Yourself section of the HHNZ website.

 - Hold 10-15 minute hand hygiene refresher workshops on wards during World Hand Hygiene Day or throughout the week leading up to it.
 Take morning/afternoon tea with you.
 Make it short and snappy, focusing on what the moments are and why each is important.
 Hand out HHNZ healthcare worker promotional leaflets/5 moments posters.

 - Hold two 30 minute ‘open’ presentations for any healthcare staff to attend.
 One in the morning, one in the afternoon.
 Show a short video clip highlighting the impact that healthcare associated infections caused by poor hand hygiene can have on patients and their families, discuss hand hygiene compliance results for your DHB, promote the 5 moments for hand hygiene and why they are important, put out a call to action for all those who attend.